Israel–Kazakhstan relations

-Israel–Kazakhstan relations refers to the current and historical relations between Israel and Kazakhstan.
+Israel–Kazakhstan relations refers to the current and historical relations between the State of Israel and the Republic of Kazakhstan.
 The countries established diplomatic relations on April 10, 1992.
-The embassy of Israel in Astana, Kazakhstan opened in August 1992.
+The embassy of Israel in Almaty, Kazakhstan opened in August 1992 (later in was relocated to Astana).
 The embassy of Kazakhstan in Tel Aviv, Israel opened in May 1996.
+In 2004, Chamber of Commerce and Industry Israel-Kazakhstan was established in Israel in order to develop and expand trade and economic relations.

 History

 The Kazakhstan Secretary of State met with Moshe Kamkhy, Israel's ambassador to Uzbekistan in August 2004 to discuss social and economic ties between the countries and moving the Israeli Embassy to Astana.

 The two countries maintain close contacts in the defense and intelligence sector.
 Ninety-five Kazakh farmers, managers, and scientists have trained in Israel.

 In April 2009, Kazakhstan's National Security Committee claimed that the country's Ministry of Defense knowingly bought faulty artillery and defense systems from Israeli weapons manufacturers.
-Kazhimurat Mayermanov, a deputy defense minister, was arrested in connection with the case.
+Kazhimurat Mayermanov, a deputy defense minister, and Boris Sheinkman, an Israeli businessman, were arrested in connection with the case.

 In June 2009, Israeli President Shimon Peres visited Kazakhstan, as he had a number of times as foreign minister.

 Israeli Prime Minister Benjamin Netanyahu attended the Kazakh-Israeli business forum in Astana in December 2016.
 Netanyahu's visit to Kazakhstan was the first by an Israeli head of government.

 Some Israeli commentators have signaled that Israel's relations with the Central Asian states, including Kazakhstan, are part of the country's involvement in "The Great Game" for control over the strategic natural resources in Central Asia.

-In a similar vein, the Islamic Republic of Iran both publicly fumed about and privately tried to cancel Kazakhstan's ties to Israel, to no avail; Iran had earlier tried and failed to have the newly independent former-USSR Muslim majority states ally with them instead of Saudi Arabia and the U.S. in the aftermath of the fall of the Soviet Union, and their anti-Israel moves have been fairly similar in both style and results.
+In November 2025, United States officials announced that Kazakhstan would join the Abraham Accords, despite Kazakhstan already recognizing Israel.
+The Abraham Accords were originally signed in 2020 between Israel and Bahrain, Morocco, Sudan, and the United Arab Emirates.